 Inlet and outlet vent connections.
-Note the flue exhaust test port.
+Note the flue exhaust test port on the outlet vent.

 Exhaust Venting Material - Other

 Do not use ABS or any cellular core pipe for exhaust venting.

 Use of cellular core PVC (ASTM F891), cellular core CPVC, or Radel® (polyphenolsulfone) in venting systems are prohibited.